OM kram krim kraum sah bhaumaya namah

 However, the young, pre-marriage relationships may be quite fulfilling for this native.
 In general when Kuja casts drishti upon 7th-from-Chandra, peer-to-peer relationships tend to be briefer and more sexualized .
 Mangala tends to sexualize high-voltage emotional interactions.
 When interactive emotional intensity runs high, Kuja prefers to channel the emotional energy into a kinetic, animal-instinctive form.

 As with the classic Kuja Dosha to the 7th radix bhava , Mangala's drishti to 7th-from-Chandra is easier ultimately if both partner nativities feature the same yoga.
 However there are other varieties of Kuja Dosha that might be compatible with the nativity that features Mangala's drishti to 7th-from-Chandra.

-Similarly if the male nativity features Mangala's drishti to 7th-from-Chandra, he might find a happy partner in the female whose nativity features Kuja dosha, Kuja drishti to 7th-from-Soma, or even Kuja drishti to Guru (karaka for the first husband).
+Similarly if the masculine nativity features Mangala's drishti to 7th-from-Chandra, he might find a happy partner in the female whose nativity features Kuja dosha, Kuja drishti to 7th-from-Soma, or even Kuja drishti to Guru (karaka for the first husband).
 Perhaps a female having Mangala strong in first or 7th navamsha would also be quite comfortable with a spouse who seemed to be on the emotional attack sometimes.
 (The 'sometimes' being her own Vimshottari periods of Mangala.)